-Following the review, the document is considered to contain information required by the Conditions of Approval (SSI 12590060) in relation to the TMP (Condition B48).
-Noting the above, as the approved Environmental Representative for the Hunter Power Project (Kurri Kurri Gas-Fired Power Station) and as required by Conditions A23(a), the Traffic Management Plan (TMP Amended Final, 25 February 2022) is endorsed.
+Following the review, the document is considered to contain information required by the Conditions of Approval (SSI 12590060) in relation to the TMP (condition B48).
+Noting the above, as the approved Environmental Representative for the Hunter Power Project (Kurri Kurri Gas-Fired Power Station) and as required by Conditions A23(C), the revised Traffic Management Plan Approved Version 6 (15 January 2024) is endorsed.